 - Quieter than most other dryers on the market.

 - Expensive.
 This is a high end product, and by no means necessary for the typical dog owner.
-However, owners with multiple dogs, kennel workers, or dog groomers will find this the holy-grail of quick deshedding and drying.
+However, owners of heavy shedding dogs, and professional dog groomers, will find this is the holy-grail of quick deshedding and drying.

 - Dryers are very loud.
 Unfortunately there is no such thing as a quiet dryer, but this particular one is quieter than most.